novavi/fdc3-installer/README.md

 Note that this is a very limited demo, simply showing a *happy path* using a container-based installer config with a ContainerExplicit discovery strategy.
 It does not use a real container, or a real app, or real FDC3 Desktop Agents - but it uses broadly the same structure that can be used with real-world browser-based container / apps / agents.

-WARNING: Although the library author originally tested the library within a CRA-based React application, the demo app included in this repo inside the `public-app` folder was deliberately created using vanilla JavaScript instead of using a proper framework / bundler.
+The demo app included in this repo inside the `public-app` folder was deliberately created using vanilla JavaScript instead of using a proper framework / bundler.
 This was done for simplicity's sake to avoid any requirement to build the app before running.
-However, this turns out to be a bit of a bad idea because it *appears* that any runtime errors that occur in the code within the `<script type="module">` block are not surfaced to the console.
-This applies to both errors throw by the inline code and any thrown by the library code that it invokes.
-Therefore in order to test the *unhappy path* and/or to play around with the library in any meaningful way it is **strongly recommended** that you install and run the `fdc3-installer` library inside your own application using a proper framework / script bundler of your choice.

-The library author will likely fix or replace this demo app in a future commit with one that surfaces any errors more reliably to better demonstrate the *unhappy path* as well as the *happy path* when using `fdc3-installer`.
+However, you can of course install and run the `fdc3-installer` library inside your own application using a proper framework / script bundler of your choice (see 'Installation' and 'Usage' sections above for details).
+To understand the range of options supported, it is recommended to play around with different strategies in an installer config and to also test out the *unhappy path*.

 ## Outstanding Work